WaterDesk/WaterDesk-WS/README.md

 ### version 1.5.0

 - Demand allocation by referencing to Customers
-- Fix epanet bugs: some Pump Curve's bugs during simulation calculation
+- Fix EPANET bugs: some Pump Curve's bugs during simulation calculation
 - Add PCI (Pressure Calibration Index) analysis
 - Add more SCADA objects: Frequency (for Pump), Energy (for Pump), Switch (for Pump or Valve), and Level (for Reservoir or Tank)
 - Support Baidu Earth for web map